mccormickal/BellaBeat-Case-Study/views/views_documentation.md

 This view can be used to:
 1. **Activity Trend Analysis**: Understand which days users are most active, allowing for optimized scheduling of fitness challenges, reminders, or content release.
 2. **Behavioral Insights**: Help users recognize their own step trends, encouraging them to stay active throughout the week.
-3. **Marketing Optimization**: Tailor promotional campaigns based on user activity trends, such as offering step-based incentives on lower-activity days.
+3. **Marketing Strategy**: Tailor promotional campaigns based on user activity trends, such as offering step-based incentives on lower-activity days.
-4. **Product Development**: Improve smart device features by integrating weekly step trends into personalized insights, coaching programs, or goal-setting recommendations.
+4. **Feature Enhancements**: Improve smart device features by integrating weekly step trends into personalized insights, coaching programs, or goal-setting recommendations.

 --